A Highlands Wonders Event

-This educational event is provided by OHA, and hosted at the CCC.
 OHA is a non-profit organization that works to educate the public on watershed issues.
 The Highland Wonders educational series features the natural history of the Okanogan Highlands and surrounding areas.
 OHA’s Education Program, which is offered free of charge, is designed to build the capacity of the community to steward natural habitats and resources by helping increase awareness of local natural history.
 Donations are always welcome.
 Details are provided on OHA’s website: www.okanoganhighlands.org/education/hw.